"Cover to Cover, Coast to Coast"

 Children's Book Week is a truly national celebration, with events taking place from coast to coast.

 - Each year, the Children's Book Council enlists beloved children's literature illustrators to design the commemorative Children's Book Week Poster and Bookmark.
-Download the 2013 Book Week bookmark by Grace Lin and order your free 2013 Poster by Brian Selznick!
+Download the 2014 Book Week bookmark by Steve Jenkins and order your free 2014 Poster by Robin Preiss Glasser!

 2011 Gala Host Jarrett Krosoczka (back left) and LeVar Burton (right)